MusicViking/MusicViking/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Learn more about open source
-- ⚡ Fun fact: In case you didn't notice my username, I love to listen to some music while I'm breathing 😜
+- ⚡ Fun fact: In case you didn't notice my username, I love to listen to some music 😜

 ### Languages and Tools: